whataboutpets/minimal-mistakes/_posts/cats/2017-05-20-best-anti-allergy-wipes-for-cats.md

 This product is made in the USA, as indicated on the package label.
 It is alcohol free, safe for all cats and kittens over 6 weeks old.
 It also does not remove spot-on flea control treatments.

-One downside of the product is the packaging.
+One potential downside of the product is the packaging.
 The top latch/button of the box is reported to not always stay closed.
 As a result some wipes may dry out before you finish the container.
 A small tip here is to keep the entire box in a zip lock bag.

 <div class="align-center">
   <a href="#link" class="btn btn--x-large btn--buy">Click Here for Best Price</a>